KlosStepan/cnb-react-interview/README.md

 - Axios,
 - Redux 4.2.

-## Running Application Live For Preview
+## Running Application - Live Preview
 - Interview application running on http://momence.stkl.cz.
 - Proxy to circumvent CORS on frontend (used in HTTP GET calls, read on) running on http://cors-proxy.stkl.cz.